rycus86/docker-pygen/README.md

 All of these are built on and uploaded from [Travis](https://travis-ci.org/rycus86/docker-pygen) while `latest` is a multi-arch manifest on [Docker Hub](https://hub.docker.com/r/rycus86/docker-pygen) so using that would select the appropriate image based on the host's processor architecture.

+The application exposes [Prometheus](https://prometheus.io/) metrics about the number of calls and the execution times of certain actions.

 ## Templating